kb5991/17agency/README.md

 ### Future Implemenations

-In the future I would like to improve the performance of the website as some of the imagery in particular is known to slow down the loading speed of the website despite initial and further compression.
-I would also like to implement a feature where the images in the portfolio can have captions with names of the particular talent - whether they were a fashion stylist or a hair and makeup artist for example, who contributed to that particular campaign/shoot and links to their own portfolio pages for clients to see and choose who they wish to work with.
+In the future I would like to implement a feature where the images in the portfolio can have captions with names of the particular talent - whether they were a fashion stylist or a hair and makeup artist for example, who contributed to that particular campaign/shoot and links to their own portfolio pages for clients to see and choose who they wish to work with.

 ### Accessibility